Hatred (video game): Development

 Hatred is the first game by Destructive Creations, a video game developer based in Gliwice, Poland.
 Most of the company's staff previously worked at another Polish developer, The Farm 51.

 Destructive Creations announced Hatred on October 16, 2014, releasing the game's controversial trailer.
 The developer described Hatred as a reaction to a trend of political correctness in video games, and sought to make a game that eschewed politeness, colorfulness, and games as art.
 In this way, they sought to make a game that recalled the industry's history as "a rebellious medium" and surface-level entertainment with no insertion of "any fake philosophy".
 While the trailer was intended to be provocative, Destructive Creations CEO Jarosław Zieliński did not anticipate the large reaction and the amount of supportive fan mail.
 He added that he did not think the trailer crossed a moral boundary, and that those who disagreed could choose to not play it.
 In an interview with Vices Motherboard, Zieliński noted that the dark ambient music within the game as well as the character design were intentionally made to be devoid of joy, stating that "I don't want to justify anything.
 I want the player to ask: why."
 The game uses the Unreal Engine 4 game engine and Nvidia PhysX physics.
 The Unreal logo was removed from the trailer at the request of the engine's developer, Epic Games.

 The player character's dialogue was written by Herr Warcrimer, vocalist for Polish black metal band Infernal War and industrial blackened death metal band Iperyt; the song "Particular Hatred" by Iperyt appears in the game.
 The voice for the player character was provided by a voice-over actor using the pseudonym "Clint Westwood"; Zieliński claimed the actor "wanted to stay anonymous".
 Instrumental songs from Norwegian death metal band Blood Red Throne also appear in the soundtrack.

 The team chose to work on a single platform due to the team's small size, hoping to distribute the game through Steam and GOG.com if allowed.
-On December 15, 2014, Hatred briefly appeared on Steam Greenlight, but was removed, with a Steam representative stating that the company "would not publish Hatred".
+On December 15, 2014, Hatred briefly appeared on Steam Greenlight, but was removed, with a Steam representative stating that the company "would not publish Hatred.
 On December 16, the game was returned to the service, and an apology to the development team was sent by Gabe Newell.
 Following this, it became the most voted game on the service and was approved successfully on December 29.

 On April 11, 2020, Destructive Creations announced that they would be porting the game to the Nintendo Switch.
-It is unclear whether the game will be released in its uncensored form as Nintendo, like Sony and Microsoft, has a policy of not licensing or selling AO-rated games for its video game systems.
+It was unclear whether the game will be released in its uncensored form as Nintendo, like Sony and Microsoft, has a policy of not licensing or selling AO-rated games for its video game systems.
+As of 2026, this port of the game has not released.